-Students will become familiar with services available in the community to meet human needs and to help with social problems.
+Students will become familiar with services available in the community to meet human needs and to provide support needed to address social problems.
 Emphasis is on the development of knowledge from the perspective of a consumer and of skills necessary to locate, gain access to, and effectively utilize such services.